 Proposals for international grant holders can be submitted to the Swedish Arts Grants Committee throughout the year but at the latest on the following dates: February 2, April 25, August 30, October 27.
 The Iaspis delegation decides which of the proposed grant holders will be invited.
 Download form

-Iaspis has eight studios abroad for artists based in Sweden.
+Iaspis has a number of studios abroad for artists based in Sweden.
 Grant recipients are offered the use of a studio, a furnished apartment and a grant to cover costs for subsistence during their residency.
-Presently, artists based in Sweden can apply for a studio residency in Berlin, Kairo, London, New York, Tokyo, Mexico City and Amsterdam.
+Presently, artists based in Sweden can apply for a studio residency in Berlin, Beijing, Kairo, London, New York, Tokyo and Mexico City.

-If you are professionally active in Sweden within the field of arts, crafts, design and architecture, you can apply.
+If you are professionally active in Sweden within the field of visual arts, crafts, fashion, design and/or architecture, you can apply.

 International artists are invited by Iaspis and cannot apply for a studio grant.

 "Where do artists come from?", question asked by guest producer Theo Ringborg during Open Studios, autumn 2011.

 Ruth Ansel lectures in a seminar supported by Iaspis' grants for international exchange, 2009

 Malin Arnell and Emma Hedditch, Iaspis Open House, 2008